 How we convert currency

-If you have authorized a payment under a billing agreement, and we perform currency conversion for that payment, we will use the transaction exchange rate in effect at the time the payment transaction is processed.
-The transaction exchange rate for each payment under a billing agreement may vary.
+If you have authorized a payment under a billing agreement, and we perform currency conversion for that payment, we will use the transaction exchange rate in effect at the time the payment transaction is processed by the seller.
+Therefore, the transaction exchange rate for each payment under a billing agreement may vary.